DeNepo/asynchronous-programming/teaching-guide/README.md

 ## After this Module

 In the next module ([web-apps](https://github.com/HackYourFutureBelgium/web-apps), 4 weeks) students will learn how to build simple fullstack applications that read/write data from the file system.
-Along the way they will learn about Express (routing, middleware, error handling, ...), RESTful APIs, Postman, simple deployment, using NPM modules, and much much more.
+Along the way they will learn about Express (routing, middleware, error handling, ...), RESTful APIs, Postman, simple deployment, data validation, using NPM modules, and much much more.

+Frontends in the Web Apps module are the same as what they learned in the Async module, just served statically from the root of their APIs.

+Web Apps is the magic module where everything the students have learned at HYF pulls together into the big picture.

 [TOP](#teaching-guide)